IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 7. Once the upload script completes its job, Dataverse will begin processing your data upload and running a checksum validation.
 This may take some time depending on the file size of your upload.
 During processing, you will see a blue bar at the bottom of the dataset page that reads "Upload in progress..."

 8. Once processing is complete, you will be notified.
-At this point you can publish your dataset and your data will be available for download on the dataset page. **Note:** A dataset can only hold one data package.
-If you need to replace the data package in your dataset, contact Support.
+At this point you can publish your dataset and your data will be available for download on the dataset page.

 **Note:** A dataset can only hold one data package.
 If you need to replace the data package in your dataset, contact Support.